 “There was so much patient demand.
 They were calling asking if i did it.
 I started researching it and I tried it.
 And I was just shocked by how phenomenal the results are,” Goldstone said.

-She now has 20 patients on Medical Weight Loss.
+She now has 20 patients on HCG.
 Most of them are women, but she says it works just as well for men.

-Patients on the Medical Weight Loss diet are restricted to 500 to 800 calories a day.
+Patients on the HCG diet are restricted to 500 to 800 calories a day.
 The diet is limited, consisting of plenty of protein with some fruits and vegetables.

 “I’ll get tomatoes and strawberries, which are great this time of year,” Coran said.